 While serving as Assistant Division Commander of 2d Marine Division, he was appointed to the rank of Brigadier General.
 He then deployed to Kosovo, where he served for one year as Chief of Staff for KFOR Headquarters in Pristina.
 From 2009 to 2011, he served at Headquarters Marine Corps as the Director of Operations in Plans, Policies, and Operations.
 In 2012, he deployed to Afghanistan as the Commanding General of 1st Marine Division (Forward) in support of Operation ENDURING FREEDOM.

-Lieutenant General Berger served as Commanding General, MAGTF Training Command, Marine Corps Air Ground Combat Center from 2013 to 2014.
-In July 2014, Lieutenant General Berger was promoted to his current rank and assumed command of I Marine Expeditionary Force.
+General Berger served as Commanding General, MAGTF Training Command, Marine Corps Air Ground Combat Center from 2013 to 2014.
+In July 2014, General Berger was promoted to Lieutenant General and assumed command of I Marine Expeditionary Force.

 In addition to a B.S. in Engineering, he holds a Master of International Public Policy from Johns Hopkins University School of Advanced International Studies, and an M.S. in Military Studies.
 His formal military education includes the U.S. Army Infantry Officer Advanced Course, U.S. Marine Corps Command and Staff College, and U.S. Marine Corps School of Advanced Warfighting.
 He is a graduate of the U.S. Army Ranger School, Jumpmaster School, U.S. Navy Dive School, and U.S. Marine Corps Amphibious Reconnaissance School.